Distributed Coordination of Grid-Forming and Grid-Following Inverters for Optimal Frequency Control in Power Systems

 Using the integral form of \eqref{eq:mu_local} and substituting it into \eqref{eq: PMs}, \eqref{eq: PLs}, we obtain the fully local control algorithm \eqref{eq:ps_local}:

-As illustrated in Figure \ref{fig:fullylocal}, each IBR unit only needs to measure the local real-time frequency $\omega_i $ at its terminal bus and execute the control algorithm \eqref{eq:ps_local} to dynamically adjust the power reference setpoints ${P}_{\tM,i}^\tr, {P}_{\tL,i}^\tr$ for secondary frequency regulation.
+As illustrated in Figure \ref{fig:localcontroller}, each IBR unit only needs to measure the local real-time frequency $\omega_i $ at its terminal bus and execute the control algorithm \eqref{eq:ps_local} to dynamically adjust the power reference setpoints ${P}_{\tM,i}^\tr, {P}_{\tL,i}^\tr$ for secondary frequency regulation.
+The local controllers for GFM and GFL, which implement \eqref{eq:ps_local}, are shown in Figure \ref{fig:fullylocal}.
 This forms a fully local control law for IBRs that operates without requiring any communication or real-time disturbance information.
 Essentially, the local control algorithm \eqref{eq:ps_local} can be viewed as a reduced version of the distributed control algorithm (i.e., Algorithm \ref{alg:distributed_optimal_control}) that omits line thermal constraints, while this local control algorithm can still restore the nominal frequency with optimal control cost and satisfy the IBR power capacity limits all the time.